hackingbeauty/hardhat-boilerplate-deluxe/README.md

 # Hardhat Boilerplate Deluxe

 This repository contains a sample project that you can use as the starting point for your Ethereum project.

-It's also a great fit for learning the basics of Smart Contract development.
+It's also a great fit for learning the basics of
+Smart Contracts for development of [fat protocols](https://www.usv.com/writing/2016/08/fat-protocols/), and [thin applications](https://www.placeholder.vc/blog/2020/1/30/thin-applications) that use shared data on a distributed ledger.

 This project is intended to be used with the [Decentralized Exchange Code Development](https://www.youtube.com/playlist?list=PLBy3Qkuapv_7vhUN4wX4s2G-AF0-Do5v_) video series, but you should be